BryantCabrera/recyclopedia-backend/README.md

         2.	public
 6. If you need to completely delete a branch
     1. $git branch -D {without the curly braces, the branch name you want to delete}
+7. If you need to work on an old branch:
+    1. $git checkout {without the curly braces, the branch name}
+    2. $git merge master
+    3. continue editing and commiting with normal workflow
-7. When you are 100% sure your data is ready to be merged into the master copy, make sure you are on *__YOUR OWN BRANCH__* (lower left of VScode), call Bryant to let him know you're merging, then:
+8. When you are 100% sure your data is ready to be merged into the master copy, make sure you are on *__YOUR OWN BRANCH__* (lower left of VScode), call Bryant to let him know you're merging, then:
     1.	$git add -A
     2.	$git commit -m “Adds {put your name here}’s {2-3 word description of the feature/code you made}”
     3.	$git push origin {without the curly braces, branchname}